-The team, led by Ilana Zeltser, M.D., worked tirelessly to ensure that Amanda was stable and safe.
+The team worked tirelessly to ensure that Amanda was stable and safe.
 One resident, Sara, never left Amanda’s side.

 Over the course of three days, Amanda received a number of tests to check her heart, including an echocardiogram and an MRI.
 On her second day at Children's Health, Amanda had surgery to insert an implantable cardioverter defibrillator (ICD), a device which keeps track of Amanda's heart rate and which can restore a normal rhythm if needed.
 After the surgery, Amanda spent one more day recovering before going home.

 The exact cause of Amanda's arrhythmia is still unknown.
 However, Amanda has fully recovered from the episode and, nearly two years later, there has been no further damage to her heart.

 Amanda continues to have follow-up appointments.
 Her ICD monitors her heart rhythm, sending regular feedback to her care team to keep track of any irregularities.
 The home monitoring means that Amanda doesn't need to go to the doctor's office for frequent checkups.
 Instead, she will only go if the team finds a problem which, fortunately, has not happened yet.
 At one point, a nurse called Jan to let her know they had found an instance of an elevated heart rate.

 "We traced it back and found that it happened when Amanda was at a haunted house," says Jan.